 Heather graduated with honors from El Centro in May 2017 with an Associate’s Degree in Applied Sciences with a major in Application Development.
 She will be continuing her education in Information Technology and has her eyes on a Bachelor’s degree.
 She works at the Dallas County Community College District Office as a Programmer/Analyst.

 Best news: Heather has joined our branch.
 Congratulations, Heather.

 2016 Recipient Nicki Elliott

-Nicki has come a long way after dropping out of school in her junior year to escape the abuse of her home life.
+Nicki has come a long way after dropping out of school in her junior year.
 She is self-taught, remediating that which she never learned.
 She worked as a retail cashier to pay the bills and study independently.
 In spite of the difficulties getting to college, Nicki now maintains a 4.0 GPA.
 We are proud to assist her in reaching her goals.

 2015 Recipient Liying Lee

 Liying Lee came to the United States from China when she was 28 years old, 6 years ago.
 She became a U.S. citizen on August 21, 2012.

 Her goal is to receive her Bachelor’s degree in nursing.